nyangweso-rodgers/computer-science-docs/Cloud_Computing/README.md

     * Another advantage of __VMs__ over __containers__ is that you can use differnt OS.
 This is more work, of course, because you might need to implement bug fixes on each OS seperately.
 But if you have an application that ought to run on anything else than Linux, container's aren't the way to go.

     * On the other hand, __containers__ are great for anything with a microservice architecture, i.e., whether a single application is composed of many smaller services that are only loosely coupled and can be executed independently.
 Each individual service can be put in it's own container.
 Then, the only thing that developers need to watch out for is that the containers communicate properly among each other.

+# Differences between VM and Containers
+* __VM__ is an entire copy of the OS while the __container__ will have minimal resources  (less memory, less disl space, less usage of CPU) that are required to run a service.
+Therefore we can have many more containers running on a host machine than VMs.\
+* __Containers__ also tend to run faster than the __VM__, and they tend to boot a lot faster than VM.
+* Since __containers__ are lightweight and fast, it’s quicker to create new instances to meet the demand.

 6. __Docker vs. Kubernetes__
     * __Docker__ is a file format for containers and open-source technology to run applications from anywhere. __Kubernetes__ coordinates and schedules  many containers, and ensures that they communicate properly with each other.